Merrill Osmond

-Merrill Davis Osmond (born April 30, 1953) is an American musician, singer, and occasional actor.
+Merrill Davis Osmond (born April 30, 1953) is an American musician.
 He is best known for being the lead vocalist and bassist of the family music group The Osmonds and The Osmond Brothers, as well as an occasional solo artist.
+He has been mostly retired since 2023.

 Early life

 Osmond was born in Ogden, Utah, the fifth of the nine children of Olive May (née Davis; 1925–2004) and George Virl Osmond (1917–2007).

-Career
+The Osmonds

-Four of the Osmonds were cast over a seven-year period on NBC's The Andy Williams Show, a musical variety program.
+Starting in 1958, Merrill and three of his brothers (Alan, Wayne, and Jay in their respective age orders) began singing as a barbershop quartet.
+They were later discovered in 1961 by Jay Emerson Williams, Andy Williams's father, at a performance at Disneyland which was being filmed for the Disneyland After Dark episode of Walt Disney's Wonderful World of Color.
+In 1962, the four Osmonds were regular guests over a seven-year period on NBC's The Andy Williams Show, a musical variety program.
 They also appeared in nine episodes of the 1963–64 ABC western television series The Travels of Jaimie McPheeters, with Merrill in the role of young Deuteronomy Kissel.
-The series starred then 12-year-old Kurt Russell on a wagon train headed to the American West.

 A tenor/countertenor vocalist well into adulthood, Merrill was either lead singer or co-lead singer (usually sharing duties with younger brother Donny) on almost all of the Osmonds' songs and co-wrote, along with older brother Alan, many of them.
-When Donny began to focus on his own career in the late 1970s, Merrill grew out his beard and, along with his brothers, shifted to country music, recording a number of hits on the country charts in the 1980s; he also had one hit independent of his fellow Osmonds, a duet with session singer Jessica Boucher (younger sister of Savannah and Sherry Boucher), "You're Here to Remember (I'm Here to Forget)," which peaked at number 62 on the Hot Country Singles chart in May 1987.
+Like the rest of his family, he is a member of the Church of Jesus Christ of Latter-day Saints.
+When Donny began to focus on his own career in the late 1970s, Merrill grew out his beard, let it naturally go gray, and, along with his brothers, shifted to country music, placing singles on the country charts in the 1980s; he also had a single independent of his fellow Osmonds, a duet with session singer Jessica Boucher (younger sister of Savannah and Sherry Boucher), "You're Here to Remember (I'm Here to Forget)," which peaked at number 62 on the Hot Country Singles chart in 1987.
 Osmond announced his intent to retire from performing in 2022 and performed his last American show in April of that year, with a UK tour to follow.